eledot/Blitwizard/README.txt

 Then cd to the root directory of blitwizard.
 Please note gcc has to be installed!

-If you are on Windows, install MinGW (you MUST include MSYS!).
+If you are on Windows, install MinGW (you MUST include MSYS and a C compiler for it to work).

+Get MinGW/MSYS through mingw-get: http://www.mingw.org/wiki/Getting_Started

-Then move the whole blitwizard folder into your MSYS root dir, e.g. C:\MinGW\MSYS\1.0\ (or differently depending on your choice during the isntallation).
+Then move the whole blitwizard folder (this extracted archive with all the deps copied into it as specified above) into your MSYS root dir, which should be at some place like C:\MinGW\MSYS\1.0\ (depends on your choice during the MinGW installation).

 E.g. move the blitwizard folder to C:\MinGW\MSYS\1.0\blitwizard